Are we too fat and too unhealthy? Like a lot of Americans, I struggle with my weight.

 Portion Distortion: Obesity in America

-Adult obesity rates are on the rise with over 27 percent of adults considered obese in 2013.
+Adult obesity rates are on the rise.
+Over 27 percent of adults were considered obese in 2013.

-Today nearly 40 percent of American adults, that’s over 90 million people, are obese.
+Today, in 2020, nearly 40 percent of American adults are obese.
+That’s over 90 million people.

 Why so much blubber?

-Some blame American largeness on “portion distortion,” the incredible increase in the size of restaurant meals in the past 20 years.
+Some blame American largeness on “portion distortion.”
+Distorted portions: the incredible increase in the size of restaurant meals in the past 20 years.

 According to the latest research, restaurants from McDonald’s to the gourmet French bistro in small town New England are dishing up ridiculously large amounts of food.

 “It’s obscene, I could not eat half of the meals I am served,” says Martin O’Brien who lives in Belfast, Ireland.
 O’Brien visits the United States frequently for his work.
 “I can’t bear to think of the waste.”

 O’Brien, five feet ten inches tall, weighs in at a slight 140 pounds.